Mid'hat Frashëri: Quiet period

-Under the Zog regime in 1925, Mid'hat left public life and opened a bookstore in Tirana, and also worked as a pharmacist.
+Under the Zog regime in 1925, Mid'hat left public life and opened up the Lumo Skëndo Bookstore in Tirana, and also worked as a pharmacist.
 He himself possessed an exceptionally large private library of some 20,000 volumes, the largest collection in the country at the time.
+In February 1938, he offered his collection to the Institute of Albanian Studies.
+Ahmet Zogu, now King Zog, offered Mid'hat a role in his government cabinet but refused, believing it would dishonour his family name to be a part of Zogu's government.

 With the rise of Germany and World War II looking inevitable, Mid'hat began forming Balli Kombëtar (the National Front) to use in the war to create Ethnic Albania.

-Balli Kombëtar presidency
+Balli Kombëtar

 He was the leader of the Balli Kombëtar nationalist movement during the Second World War.
 Balli Kombëtar was a political organization that mainly fought for an Ethnic Albania and fought communist groups in alliance with the German occupation forces.
 During 1944 he joined the German Forces as an ally and fought the anti-nazi guerrilla groups.
-His cousin became the prime minister of Albania.
+His cousin, Mehdi Frashëri, served as Albanian Prime Minister under a German-backed Albanian Government.

 After World War II and death

 In 1945, the communists won the war in Albania.
 Mid'hat escaped the communists by fleeing to southern Italy.
 The early years of the Cold War found Mid'hat Frashëri in the West trying to patch together a coalition of anti-communist opposition forces in Britain and the United States.
 In August 1949, he was elected as head of a "Free Albania" National Committee.
 He died of a heart attack at the Lexington Hotel on Lexington Avenue in New York and was buried in Ferncliff Cemetery in New York.
+At his funeral ceremony, fellow anti-communists Sejfi Protopapa and Father Paul Rado delivered the speech.
+Imam Vehbi Ismaili, who came from Detroit, made the religious prayers of exhortation.
+The coffin with Mid'hat Frashëri's body was covered with the National Flag and was honoured by nearly 200 people.

-His remains were reburied in Tirana in November 2018.
+His remains were reburied in Grand Park of Tirana in November 2018, alongside the tombs of his father and uncles, Abdyl Frashëri, Naim Frashëri and Sami Frashëri.

-His cousin, Mehdi Frashëri, served as Albanian Prime Minister under a German-backed Albanian Government.

 Legacy

 Mid'hat Frashëri was a man of short stature with a speech impediment.
+He was described by an Italian journalist as a man who dressed very properly with very clean white cuffs and very white hair.
 He was a beloved leader and also a bibliophile.
 His library, one of the finest in the Balkans, became the basis for the Albanian National Library.
 Frashëri's entire library of some 20,000 volumes, the largest in Albania at that time, was confiscated by the new regime.
 The library included significant albanological works inherited from Franz Nopcsa von Felsö-Szilvás.

-He was described by an Italian journalist as a man who dressed very properly with very clean white cuffs and very white hair.

-Although Frashëri was one of the signers of the Albanian Declaration of Independence in 1912, the Communists, after taking over in 1945, deleted his name from the official documents.